Chad Fischer: Work with Lazlo Bane

-After Almo Sounds was bought by Universal Music Group Lazlo Bane continued their career as an independent band.
-Chad Fischer continued to produce Lazlo Bane albums with them being recorded in his own studio and released through the self-established label both named Lookout Sound.
+After Almo Sounds was bought by Universal Music Group in late 1990's Lazlo Bane continued their career as an independent band.
+Chad Fischer continued to produce Lazlo Bane albums which were recorded in his own studio and released through the self-established label both of which named Lookout Sound.

 The band's second album All the Time in the World was released in 2002.
 It included the song "Superman", which became the Lazlo Bane's most recognizable song as it became a theme song for the popular American TV series Scrubs.
 Chad Fischer along with Lazlo Bane members Tim Bright and Chris Link as songwriters of "Superman" and Scrubs' composer Jan Stevens won BMI TV Music Award of 2003 and 2004.

 Over the next decade Lazlo Bane released two more studio albums and one EP, all of them independently.
 Another album by the band, Big Spill, was released in 2013 and was credited to The Rage, Lazlo Bane's alter ego project.

+In 2020's Lazlo Bane returned with new albums, Someday We'll Be Together (2021) and UltraViolet (2026).